 Progression to nursing qualifications

-The government wants to see nursing associate qualifications help people with the desire and ability to progress to degree level nursing programmes.
+The government wants to see nursing associate qualifications help people with the desire and ability to become a registered nurse.

 We’ve designed our standards in a way that makes it easy for education providers to develop programmes that will build on nursing associate proficiencies.

 These programmes will need to enable students to develop a specialty in a field of nursing.

 The nursing associate role is regulated in England only.

 As a result, we can only approve nursing associate education programmes in England.